The Disaster Technical Assistance Center (DTAC) shares educational and training information on disaster behavioral health (DBH).

 - Locate and use resources found on the SAMHSA Disaster Technical Assistance Center (DTAC) website, including free downloadable guides, pamphlets, tip sheets, the Disaster Behavioral Health Information Series, The Dialogue, the SAMHSA DTAC Bulletin, pre-recorded webinars/podcasts, and other disaster behavioral health–related items.

 Featured speakers include Heather Oglesby, SAMHSA Project Officer, CDR Jeffrey Coady, Psy.D., SAMHSA Region V Administrator, and CDR Jamie Seligman, SAMHSA Project Officer.
-If you have questions or need more information, please contact Julie Liu at 240-276-2424.
+If you have questions or need more information, please email Julie Liu at email@example.com or call her at 240-276-2424.
 Feedback is welcome.
+Email us at DTAC@samhsa.hhs.gov.

 - The goal of the Helping Children and Youth Cope in the Aftermath of Disasters: Tips for Parents and Other Caregivers, Teachers, Administrators, and School Staff Podcast (49:16) is to help parents, caregivers, teachers, and other school staff to identify common reactions of children and youth to disaster and trauma, and discover helpful approaches to support immediate and long-term recovery.
 Hosted by Julie Liu, M.A., Public Health Advisor, SAMHSA, presenters include Robin Gurwitch, Ph.D., Center for Family Health, Duke University Medical Center and Russell T. Jones, Ph.D., Virginia Tech University.
 Dr. Gurwitch, a clinical psychologist and Duke University faculty member, is a master trainer in Parent-Child Interaction Therapy, focusing on resiliency for families affected by trauma.
 Dr. Jones is a professor of psychology at Virginia Tech University and a clinical psychologist who specializes in trauma psychology in the areas of natural and technological disasters as well as interpersonal violence.
-If you have questions or need more information, please contact Julie Liu at 240-276-2424.
+If you have questions or need more information, please email Julie Liu at firstname.lastname@example.org or call her at 240-276-2424.
 Feedback is welcome.
+Email us at DTAC@samhsa.hhs.gov.

 - The goal of the Deployment Supports for Disaster Behavioral Health Responders (27:18) podcast is to prepare DBH responders and their family members for deployment by reviewing pre- and post-deployment guidelines and ways to prepare oneself and one's family members for the stress of deployment and reintegration into regular work and family life.
 This podcast aims to accomplish the following: